telerik/winforms-docs/pivotgrid/populating-with-data/using-the-localsourcedataprovider.md

 {{endregion}}

->note The **ItemSource** can be any collection that implements IEnumerable interface or even a DataTable.
+>tip The **ItemSource** can be any collection that implements IEnumerable interface or even a DataTable.
 >

 ## Adding Group Descriptions Collections

->note When initializing the LocalDataSourceProvider it is a good idea to wrap all modifications in **BeginInit/EndInit** section.
+>tip When initializing the LocalDataSourceProvider it is a good idea to wrap all modifications in **BeginInit/EndInit** section.
 This will refresh the data provider only once when the EndInit is called.
 If you are applying only modifications (more than one) on already initialized **LocalDataSourceProvider** you need use the **DeferRefresh** method which will cause delay of the Refresh and this way all changes will be applied simultaneously.
 >

 The **LocalDataSourceProvider** is using four different collections for the data that it holds: